dgwyer/multiple-webpack-css-files/README.md

 Demo repo to illustrate how to extract CSS from different named SASS files and compile them down to specific CSS files.

-For example, say you have a project with the following strucutre and `./blocks/index.js` as the main entry point:
+For example, say you have a project with the following structure and `./blocks/index.js` as the main entry point:

 ```bash
 ├── assets